 The maximum award of £7.2 million would result in an additional charge to profit or loss in the period of £0.3 million.
-A payment of £nil would result in a reversal of the accumulated profit or loss charge since commencement of the award of £2.4 million in 2023.
+A payment of £1.4 million in 2023, which is a reversal of the accumulated profit or loss charge since commencement of the award of £2.4 million in 2023.